 - Compare Personal Loan Rates – Get personal loan rates to refinance credit card debt from up to 7 lenders in two minutes with Credible.

 The average credit card rate is well-over 15%.
 As such, if you’re able to refinance to say 7%, you’ll payoff your debt much quicker.
+One option for scoring a lower interest rate is Tally, a debt consolidation service that provides a line of credit designed to save you money and pay off you debt as fast as possible.

 # 4 – Trick Yourself Into Spending Less Than You Earn